Quantum logic and weak values: Hardy's paradox

-though what quantity corresponds to the hermitian operator $\hat N^{\pm}_{O(NO)}\hat \Psi\hat N^{\pm}_{O(NO)}$ is not known.
-Whichever operator is used, we, in terms of the weak values (\ref{eq:oo}) $\sim$ (\ref{eq:nohitotsu}), have no right to evaluate the validity of the counter-factual statement `` e$^-$ must pass through OL so that e$^+$ is detected by D$^+$ and vice versa.
-Nevertheless, both e$^-$ and e$^+$ can not simultaneously pass through OL, because they must annihilate together if they encounter."
-Only what we have known by means of the weak values (\ref{eq:oo}) $\sim$ (\ref{eq:nohitotsu}) is (\ref{eq:0111}).
-We can interpret the weak values in Three-box paradox\cite{Aha6}\cite{Vaidman}\cite{Resch} similarly.
+Therefore, $\langle \hat N^{+,-}_{NO,NO}\rangle_{\Psi, \Phi}$ cannot be regarded as the conditional probability of finding both e$^-$ and e$^+$ on {\it NO}s between the initial state $|\Phi\rangle$ and the final state $|\Psi\rangle$.
+The discussions of $\hat N^{+,-}_{O,NO}$, $\hat N^{+,-}_{NO,O}$ and $\hat N^{+,-}_{O,O}$ are roughly equivalent.
+Thus, regardless of which operator is used, even with the help of the weak values (\ref{eq:oo}) $\sim$ (\ref{eq:nohitotsu}) we have no right to evaluate the validity of the counterfactual statement ` e$^-$ must pass through OL to ensure that e$^+$ is detected by D$^+$ and vice versa.
+Nevertheless, both e$^-$ and e$^+$ cannot simultaneously pass through OL because they must be annihilated together if they encounter each other'.
+All we can verify with the help of the weak values (\ref{eq:oo}) $\sim$ (\ref{eq:nohitotsu}) is that

-Then, what have the experiments for Hardy's paradox shown?
-It has been ascertained that the weak values predicted by Aharonov et al. can be measured by weak measurement.
-This fact, however, add nothing to interpretation of the weak values.
-Rather, we should say that the validity of the counter-factual statements has not been evaluated by weak measurement.
-On the other hand, these experiments are regarded as concrete methods of measuring quantities which correspond to hermitian operators on finite dimensional Hilbert space such as $\hat A\hat \Psi\hat A$, which were theoretically proven to be measurable in \cite{swift}.